ucphhpc/modi-helper-scripts/docs/sections/jobs/new.rst

 You will then be able to find the SLURM output files in the directory in which you executed the ``modi-new-job`` CLI tool.

-Running an Notebook file as a job
+Running a Notebook file as a job
 ---------------------------------

 The following example shows how to run a Jupyter Notebook file as a new job in MODI.